Project-Sloth/ps-inventory/README.md

 * [qb-drugs](https://github.com/qbcore-framework/qb-drugs)
 * [qb-shops](https://github.com/qbcore-framework/qb-shops)

-## Connect with us

-Join our [**Discord**](https://discord.gg/projectsloth) for updates, support, and special early testing!

-## Addressing the controversy

-So, the NoPixel 3.5 inventory update is a very controversial topic for most people.
-I wasn't a huge fan of it myself at first, but I liked the overall idea and concept behind it.
-So, here's my own take and spin on the design.
-This is was made off the awesome inventory [ihyajb](https://github.com/ihyajb) made

 ## Performance

 Runs at ~ 0.00 to 0.01 ms if you have more optimization suggestions feel free to reach out

-## Supporters

-In collaboration with [OnlyCats](https://github.com/onlycats) who helped reorganize and also created some custom images.

 # Credits